Floating in the Dead Sea

 Breakfast in bed was the way to go at The Holiday Inn Resort Dead Sea.
 The food service was far faster, though we ended up with two pepper shakers instead of salt and pepper for our eggs.

-Suman and I were anxious to get down to the sea, though we waited patiently for the outside temperature to warm up to at least 40 degrees Fahrenheit as yesterday, 50 degrees was cold!
-As we followed the stairs down to the one of saltiest bodies of water in the world, we were greeted with a reasonable temperature, a virtually an empty beach, and placid seas!
+Suman and I were anxious to get down to the sea, though we waited patiently for the outside temperature to warm up to at least 40 degrees Fahrenheit because 50 degrees yesterday was cold!
+As we followed the stairs down to one of the saltiest bodies of water in the world, we were greeted with a reasonable temperature, a virtually an empty beach, and placid seas!

 Once we got used to it, both the sea and air temperature were nice.
 In fact, with the sun and no wind, this morning felt warmer than yesterday so we soaked in a few rays as we dried off.
 The desert sun is strong, we felt our skin burning in less than 30 minutes.

 It was time to check out, and as usual the Jordanians wanted to make sure we loved our stay.
 They are the nicest people and really want visitors to come see their amazing country.
 We felt safe the whole time and were treated like royalty.

 The staff asked us if we would fill out a comment card, but none of us really felt like doing it.
 This really stressed them out.
 They thought for sure we did not enjoy our stay.
 No matter how much we assured them everything was fine, they went and got the manager!

 He wanted to know if something was wrong.
 Suman, Syreeta, and Margaret once again confirmed our nice stay.
 I could tell, however, this was not going to be satisfying to them since we didn’t fill out the comment card, so I just suggested to speed up the food service.
 Point noted.
 They were thankful for the “criticism” and we were allowed to go!